Layalchristine24/Layalchristine24.github.io/content/publications/init-rentes-resarch-report/index.md

 ---

 ## Summary
 This research project is about the effects of the Popular Initiative about the OASI Pensions on the labor market, the economy, the unemployment insurance and the social benefits.
-My contribution (together with the team of mathematicians of the [FSIO](https://www.bsv.admin.ch/bsv/en/home.html)) to this research report was the revision and the discussion with the commissioned entity for the redaction about the model provided by the text of the initiative.
+My contribution (together with the team of mathematicians of the [FSIO](https://www.bsv.admin.ch/bsv/en/home.html)) to this research report was the revision and the discussion (with the entity commissioned to draft this report) about the model provided by the text of the initiative.